Lyman Family Christmas: In Photos

 The Best Thanksgiving Ever

 Thanksgiving is the best holiday ever invented.
 Full.
 Stop.
 Granted it may come from questionable roots, but what it has become to my family and friends, is a holiday centered around gratitude, relationships, and gluttonous consumption of delectable foods.
-For a family that has named its home and lifestyle Convivia (a party centered around food and friends), it stands to reason that this holiday would be significant, and for me it is doubly so. ...
+For a family that has named its home and lifestyle Convivia (a party centered around food and friends), it stands to reason that this holiday would be significant, and for me it is doubly so.
+So when we planned to break from our lifestyle choice of eternal summer, it was for a very very good reason.
+We would be able to celebrate this greatest of holidays (for the first time in eleven years) with our family. ...

 November 28, 2014 · 2 min · Tucker Bradford